pschaus/book_lepl1402/source/part6.rst

         });
     }

-Anonymous inner classes also correspond to another :ref:`syntactic sugar <syntactic_sugar>` construction, because an anonymous inner class can easily be converted into a local inner class by giving them a meaningless name.
+Anonymous inner classes also correspond to another :ref:`syntactic sugar <syntactic_sugar>` construction, because an anonymous inner class can easily be converted into a local inner class by giving it a meaningless name.

 Access to method variables